beegee-tokyo/WisBlock-Seismic-Sensor/README.md

 The Arduino version uses in addition the [_**WisBlock-API**_](https://github.com/beegee-tokyo/WisBlock-API), which can be installed with the Arduino Library Manager as well.

+## Source Code

-# Seismic Sensor code for RAK4631 using the RAK-nRF52 BSP for Arduino
+## Seismic Sensor code for RAK4631 using the RAK-nRF52 BSP for Arduino

 The Arduino code is based on the [_**WisBlock-API**_](https://github.com/beegee-tokyo/WisBlock-API), an event driven framework that handles all communication tasks in the background and just waits for a timer or external interrupt to wake up.
 The provided code is for PlatformIO, but can easily be changed to work in the Arduino IDE.